-Entrepreneurship Grade 9-12 2nd Semester 1 credit If you think you might want to run (or help run) a business someday then this is the class for you!
-Students will look at how businesses affect the world around us, and explore how to run a business successfully.
-Over the course of the semester, students will engage in creating a business plan and will attempt to make actual money from running a business.
+EntrepreneurshipGrade 10-122nd Semester1 creditIf you think you might want to run (or help run) a business someday then this is the class for you!
+Students willlook at how businesses affect the world around us, and explore how to run a business successfully.
+Over thecourse of the semester, students will engage in creating a business plan and will attempt to make actualmoney from running a business.

-Grade 11-12 1st and 2nd Semester Accounting 1 credit/semester Accounting introduces students to financial information needed in all business-related occupations.
+AccountingGrade 11-121st and 2nd Semester1 credit/semesterAccounting introduces students to financial information needed in all business-related occupations.
 Students will explore the accounting cycle as they record income and expenses and prepare financial reports for sole proprietorships.
 Students will be engaged with hands-on simulations and activities throughout the year-long course as they learn how to create the reports that are used to make many of the decisions in every business.

-Marketing Grade 10-12 2nd Semester 1 credit Marketing is used throughout every stage of the business cycle, so all employees must understand it and be able to use it effectively.
+MarketingGrade 11-122nd Semester1 creditMarketing is used throughout every stage of the business cycle, so all employees must understand it and be able to use it effectively.
 Students will be introduced to basic marketing concepts, with extra focus on customer needs and wants, marketing research, and the 4 P's of marketing - Product, Price, Place, Promotion.
 This project-based, hands-on course will allow students to be creative and explore new and innovative ideas.

-Concurrent Enrollment Credit Course with DMACC - MKT140 Selling (3 Credits).
+- Concurrent Enrollment Credit Course with DMACC - MKT140 Selling (3 Credits).